Facing Backlash, Chinese Scientist Defends Gene-Editing Research On Babies

 The university where He worked issued a statement that officials were "deeply shocked" by the experiment, which it stressed was conducted elsewhere.
 He, the statement says, has been on unpaid leave from the university.

-In a statement posted Tuesday morning, China's National Health Commission said that it had "immediately requested the Guangdong Provincial Health Commission to seriously investigate and verify" He's claims.
+In a statement posted Tuesday morning, China's National Health Commission said it had "immediately requested the Guangdong Provincial Health Commission to seriously investigate and verify" He's claims.

 CRISPR enables scientists to make precise changes in DNA much more easily than before.
 The technique is revolutionizing scientific research and raising high hopes for major breakthroughs, including preventing and treating many diseases.